-On 9 March 2020, the National Energy Regulator of South Africa (NERSA) approved Eskom's allowable revenue from standard tariff customers to be 8.76 per cent, which will be implemented on 1 April 2020 for Eskom direct customers and 6.90 per cent for municipalities, which will be implemented on 1 July 2020.
+On 9 March 2020, the National Energy Regulator of South Africa (NERSA) approved Eskom's allowable revenue from standard tariff customers to be 8.76 per cent, which will be implemented on 1 April 2020 for Eskom direct customers and 6.90 per cent for municipalities on bulk purchases, which will be implemented on 1 July 2020.
+Tariff increase for municipal customers is 6.22 per cent

-The Elias Motsoaledi Local Municipality tariff will increase application of 6.9 per cent to be approved by The National Energy Regulator of South Africa (NERSA) and the tariff will be implemented accordingly.
-The 6.9 percent increase Honourable Speaker is calculated taking into account the affordability of the community, we serve.
+The Elias Motsoaledi Local Municipality tariff will increase application of 6.22 per cent approved by The National Energy Regulator of South Africa (NERSA) and the tariff will be implemented accordingly.
+The 6.22 percent increase Honourable Speaker is calculated taking into account the affordability of the community, we serve.
 Honourable Speaker, Property Rates tariff will increase in 2020/2021 on average by 4.5 per cent which is in line with Consumer Price Inflation (CPI)